Alaskan Tigers Book Five

 With family and mating on his mind, he decided to extend his walk down the creek bed before going back to check on Tabitha.
 The lush trees lined the creek, keeping it hidden even from the cabins.
 It was a safe and secure spot deep within the compound, one you were never sure who you would find there.

-A familiar scent of honeysuckle and toasted vanilla teased him further along the path to one of the hiding spaces that Kallie favored when she first came to the clan.
+A familiar scent of honeysuckle and toasted vanilla teased him further along the path to one of the hiding spaces Kallie favored when she first came to the clan.
 There, hidden amongst the trees, Harmony sat with her back pressed against the base of one of the trees, tossing rocks at the creek.

 “Harmony.”
 He called to her before stepping closer because he didn’t want to scare her.
-He knew that just the sight of him made her tense, serving as a reminder of the man that forced himself on her.
-It was still hard for him to believe that his twin had done such an unimaginable thing.
+He knew just the sight of him made her tense, serving as a reminder of the man who forced himself on her.
+It was still hard for him to believe his twin had done such an unimaginable thing.
 They were raised better than that, and having the tiger inside him but being unable to shift was not enough of an excuse for Felix to forgive Henry’s behavior.

 She slid her legs up tight against her chest and met his gaze, but she didn’t speak.
 She watched him like a tiger stalking its prey, but she wasn’t strong enough to take him down.
 In tiger form, he outweighed her by more than a hundred pounds, but even as a human, she was no match for him.
 His years of training and hours in the gym meant he could take her down without hurting her and without much effort at all.

 “You okay?”
 He stepped closer, keeping in her line of sight and his hand away from the gun in his shoulder holster.

 “I can’t take it any longer.”
 She leaned her head against the tree and looked at him.
 “I can’t stand the fear, the panic.
 Damn it, to be a prisoner, it’s like being with him all over again.
 I keep waiting for him to find me, to make me pay for running.”